cs224/nym-node-reward-tracker/index.html.md

   [`00_cosmos_tx_parsing`](cosmos_tx_parsing.html)
 - For notebook tests and behavior checks: [`99_tests`](tests.html)

+## Manual Node-Interest Walkthrough

+A new human-first walkthrough is available at `nbs/90_node_interest_rates_estimation.ipynb`.
+It demonstrates node-level APR/APY estimation from historical Nyx reward events, role-assignment reconstruction, and notes on operator reward split semantics.

 # Manual epoch-by-epoch reward walkthrough (didactic cache replay)

 This section is a **didactic** reconstruction of how Nym v2 delegator